§ 130.202. Definitions.

 where,

-(ii) For charcoal lighter material products only, the VOC Standard for the purposes of this section shall be calculated according to the following equation:
+(ii) For charcoal lighter material products only, the VOC standard for the purposes of this subchapter shall be calculated according to the following equation:

 (0.020 pound CH2 per start x 100)